scaleway/terraform-provider-scaleway/website/docs/d/marketplace_image_beta.html.markdown

 layout: "scaleway"
 page_title: "Scaleway: scaleway_marketplace_image_beta"
 description: |-
-  Gets image ID of an image from its label name.
+  Gets local image ID of an image from its label name.
 ---

 # scaleway_marketplace_image_beta

-Gets information about an instance image.
+Gets local image ID of an image from its label name.

 ## Example Usage